NoneErrOkSome/HyperFocus/a. Online Courses/a. Udemy/Jonas Schmedtmann/Python/Gemini Data structure - Algorithms/03 - Algorithms/3.2 Searching/01 - Linear Search.md

 The biggest advantage of Linear Search is that it **works on any list**, even if it is completely messy and unsorted.

-This is different from more powerful algorithms like [[02 - Binary Search (The Shortcut).md]], which require the list to be sorted before they can work.
+This is different from more powerful algorithms like [[02 - Binary Search (The Shortcut)]], which require the list to be sorted before they can work.

 ---